alexbowe/leetcode-anki-with-grind75/README.md

 (which would determine the resulting tag).
 - Move the Grind 75 fetching code to a separate script, and update the `Makefile` to use it to generate a `grind75.txt` file which can be used as a command-line argument.
-- Add a command-line flag to suspend cards outside of the union of the subsets (suspension can be nicer than omission).
+- Add a command-line flag to suspend cards outside of a user specified union of subsets (suspension can be nicer than omission).

 ## Summary